German bombardment of Monrovia: Sinking of Liberian ship

-Bombing of Monrovia
+Bombardment of Monrovia

 The ultimatum expired at 16:00, and the submarine immediately began shelling.
 For an hour to an hour and a half the submarine bombarded the French wireless station, destroying it with about twenty shots.
 The German crew was not accurate in their shooting, and several shells fell in the center of Monrovia, destroying several buildings and killing several citizens.
 The submarine then spotted a British steamer and went in pursuit, leaving the wireless station and, apparently, part of Monrovia in wreckage.
 Had the bombardment continued, much of the city would have been destroyed.
 According to various estimates, four or seven people were killed, among the victims were young girls, an elderly man and children.
 Several houses were destroyed and various properties were damaged.
 It was the most brutal and dramatic moment of the First World War for Liberia.
 The amount of panic among the population that day in the capital was such that it has never been repeated in the history of Liberia.
-The German post office greeted the news from Monrovia with disappointment, since U154 could have destroyed the old German cable station instead of the French one.
-However, two months later they were informed that neither had been destroyed.
-The only result, apart from a few civilian casualties and damage to non-military targets, was to confirm the conviction of the whole world that Germany would not be restrained by any considerations of law and humanity.